moebrowne/bash-option-parser/README.md

 A simple library that handles the storage and retrieval of simple text options for use in BASH

+## Configuration

+There are a couple of configuration options the parser can be passed:

+### OPT_FILE

+The path to the file in which you want the options to be stored

 ## Option File Format

 The options are stored in the following format: